chef-boneyard/inspec-aws-old/docs/resources/aws_iam_user.md

 The following examples show how to use this InSpec audit resource.

-### Ensure a user does not exist
+### Test that a user does not exist

     describe aws_iam_user(name: 'gone') do
       it { should_not exist }
     end

-### Ensure that a user has multi-factor authentication enabled
+### Test that a user has multi-factor authentication enabled

     describe aws_iam_user(name: 'test_user') do
       it { should have_mfa_enabled }
     end

-### Ensure that a service user does not have a password
+### Test that a service user does not have a password

     describe aws_iam_user(name: 'test_user') do
       it { should have_console_password }
     end